apache/avro/doc/content/en/docs/++version++/IDL Language/_index.md

 ## Other Language Features

-### Comments
+### Comments and documentation
 All Java-style comments are supported within a Avro IDL file.
 Any text following _//_ on a line is ignored, as is any text between _/*_ and _*/_, possibly spanning multiple lines.

 Comments that begin with _/**_ are used as the documentation string for the type or field definition that follows the comment.

 ### Escaping Identifiers
-Occasionally, one will need to use a reserved language keyword as an identifier.
+Occasionally, one may want to distinguish between identifiers and languages keywords.
 In order to do so, backticks (`) may be used to escape the identifier.
 For example, to define a message with the literal name error, you may write:
 ```java
 void `error`();
 ```
 This syntax is allowed anywhere an identifier is expected.

 ### Annotations for Ordering and Namespaces
 Java-style annotations may be used to add additional properties to types and fields throughout Avro IDL.
+These can be custom properties, or special properties as used in the JSON-format Avro Schema and Protocol files.

 For example, to specify the sort order of a field within a record, one may use the `@order` annotation before the field name as follows:
 ```java